dcaba/slides/src/181119_yamsServiceAndOps/4_props.md

 ## High usage
 ![](usage.jpg)

-## Does not require high maintenance
+## Effort-less maintenance

-* (Almost) No incidents.
+* (Almost) No incidents
-* New sites do not require high onboarding efforts.
+* New sites do not require high onboarding efforts

-We would be able to maintain this with *half an engineer*
+Let's say we dedicate *half an engineer*

 ##

-> We don't (usually) like to cut people in half, so let's say one engineer
+> We don't (usually) cut people in half, so let's say one engineer

 ![](cuthalf.gif)